sjinks/qt_sparsehash/README.md

 **Compatibility**

 QSparseHash is tested with Qt 4.8 and sparsehash 1.10/2.0.2.
-It may work with older versions, but I've not tested it.
+It may work with older versions, but I have not tested it.

 **How to use**

-QSparseHash class derives sparse_hash_map (QDenseHash derives dense_hash_map), so it's 100% API compatible with original Google implementation.
+QSparseHash class derives from sparse_hash_map (QDenseHash derives dense_hash_map), so it's 100% API compatible with the original Google implementation.
 But it also has some methods to be partially compatible with QHash (to be used as a drop-in QHash replacement).
 Also keep in mind that QSparseHash has QHash-incompatible iterators, there's a bit different syntax (see example below).

 **Examples**